LauranDvd/uni-work/README.md

-# uni-work
+# university
-Some of the projects I have worked on as a student at **Babes-Bolyai University**.
+Some of the work I've done as a student at **Babes-Bolyai University**.